Fengyuan Museum of Lacquer Art

 The Fengyuan Museum of Lacquer Art (豐原漆藝館 (丰原漆艺馆, Fēngyuán Qīyìguǎn)) is a museum about lacquer art in Fengyuan District, Taichung, Taiwan.

 History

-The idea for the museum establishment dated back during the Japanese rule where Fengyuan was the center for lacquer craftmanship and also the commercial center.
+The idea for the museum establishment dates back to Japanese rule when Fengyuan was the center for lacquer craftmanship and also the commercial center.
 The museum was opened on 26 May 2002 by the joint cooperation between Taichung City Government, Taichung City Cultural Affairs Bureau, and Fengyuan District Office.

 Architecture

 The museum is housed in a 2-story building where the ground floor houses the exhibition, education and leisure centers of lacquer craftmanship and the upper floor houses the cultural life of lacquer.

 Exhibitions

 The museum has the following rooms: